 - The Dual-Career Balance Framework treats two careers as one household system.
 Weekly coordination meetings are the foundation, not overhead.

-- Shared boundary agreements must be renegotiated annually.
+- Shared boundary agreements must be renegotiated quarterly.
 What works office-based breaks when one partner goes remote.

 - The framework requires three elements: weekly sync rituals, role clarity during high-demand periods, and emergency protocols for system overload.